kdeguzm3/DeepDiveJS/README.md

 ### Method: writer()

-        The writer method will add a new text element to the target.
-It can take 3 arguments, only the first is required:
+        The writer() method will add a new text element to the target.
+It can takes 3 arguments.

 <details>